Prioritize Wisely: Ace Your Assignments with the Eisenhower Matrix (Time Management Matrix)

 6. You study excessively and miss seeing your friends and family regularly.

-7. You find it hard to say “no” to other people.
+7. You find it challenging to say “no” to other people.

 8. You fear missing out on events and college life experiences.

-9. You quickly get distracted by things around you.
+9. You quickly get distracted by the things surrounding you.

 10. You want to become the best version of yourself.